miloszhoc/cinema_tests/README.md

 Tests can be run using `pytest` command.

+### Production tests

+Only tests which are marked as production can be run against production environment.
+These tests do not insert any data into database.
+To run this kind of tests user should set `env` variable to `production` and invoke `pytest -k production` command.

 ### Run with HTML report

 Test supports pytest-html reports.
 To run tests with report user should